The rates of growth in an acylindrically hyperbolic group: Lower bound of a growth rate

 \end{lemma}

 By $L(S) \ge 50\delta$, we have $L(g) \ge 26\delta$, $2L(g) \ge L(S)$, and $2\lambda(g) \ge L(g)$.

-\begin{remark} Later we will apply the Lemma \ref{2.4} to $S^p$ for a generating set $S$ of $G$ instead of $S$ itself.
-In that case, the element $s\in S^p$ that appears in the statement can be chosen from $S$.
-It is done in the beginning of the proof and the rest of the argument is exactly same.
+\begin{remark} In the proof of Proposition \ref{bound.generators} we will apply Lemma \ref{2.4} to $S^{MD(200\delta)}$ instead of a generating set $S$ itself.
+In that case, the element $s\in S^{MD(200\delta)}$ that appears in the above lemma can be chosen from $S$ itself.
+We choose such $s$ in the beginning of the proof of the lemma and the rest of the argument is exactly same.

 \end{remark}